papiodesu/leptos_book/src/async/11_suspense.md

 ## "<Await/>"

-If you’re simply trying to wait for some "Future」 to resolve before rendering, you may find the 「<Await/>」 component helpful in reducing boilerplate. 「<Await/>」 essentially combines a 「OnceResource」 with a 「<Suspense/>" with no fallback.
+If you’re simply trying to wait for some "Future" to resolve before rendering, you may find the "<Await/>" component helpful in reducing boilerplate. "<Await/>" essentially combines a "OnceResource" with a "<Suspense/>" with no fallback.

 In other words: